 There are numerous health benefits that can be attributed to green peppers.
 In addition to the one already mentioned above related to vitamin C, there are still many others that we can highlight:

-Carrots are always linked with benefits for eye health.
-But what about green bell peppers?
 Green peppers have zeaxanthin, lutein, and carotenoids that are known nutrients for improving eye health.
 They work well when taken in reasonable amounts and prevent any eye-related complications in your guinea pigs.

 Helps in Digestion